cmc-discord/site/src/articles/plurality/tools.svelte.md

 Plural systems commonly use the following tools to keep their systems organised, keep track of switches, create a public profile, and for other purposes.

+- [Lighthouse](https://www.writelighthouse.com/) is a journaling site designed for plural systems.
+  It allows systems to write system-accessible and private, password-protected journals, as well as providing trauma worksheets and space to write about inner worlds.

 - [pronouns.cc](https://pronouns.cc) is one of several sites allowing users to display information about their gender and pronouns, along with preferred names and terms.
   This site includes support for adding "sub-members" to your profile, allowing plural systems to easily list their